Bone Regeneration and Sinus Lifts in Tamarac

-Dr. Levine and Dr. Porras keep themselves current with the latest advances in bone grafting through extensive continuing education.
-They have incorporated new developments in digital diagnostics, minimally invasive techniques, cell regeneration and dental laser technology to provide the highest-quality and most comfortable bone grafting treatment possible.
+Dr. Levine keeps himself current with the latest advances in bone grafting through extensive continuing education.
+He has incorporated new developments in digital diagnostics, minimally invasive techniques, cell regeneration and dental laser technology to provide the highest-quality and most comfortable bone grafting treatment possible.

 What Causes Bone Loss